johnjeren/ritchies_sports/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 3. Navigate to the Insights tab in your WordPress admin menu and configure the plugin.
 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.20.1: October 09, 2023 =
+- Fix: We updated our lite emails to render better inside multiple mail clients.
+We also changed the emails to send out monthly instead of weekly.
+To disable emails go to Settings -> Advanced - Toggle the "Enable Email Summaries

+= 7.20: October 02, 2023 =
+- New: Google Analytics and eCommerce support for WishList Member
+- New: Google Analytics and eCommerce support for WPCharitable
+- Enhanced: Improved support for PHP 8.2.
+- Enhanced: Improved Site Health compatibility.
+- Fixed: Restrict Content Pro, we fixed the refund event in GoogleAnalytics when order status is failed or abandoned.
+- Fixed: We fixed some minor bugs related to notifications.
+- Fixed: Popular posts, we fixed a bug occurring in curated popular posts.
+- Fixed: We fixed some minor bugs related to User Journey.

 = 7.19: August 22, 2023 =
 - New: Ecommerce funnel report for WooCommerce and Easy Digital Downloads.
 - New: Setup checklist to get up and running faster